Arkisto-Platform/describo-online/README.md

-># This code is no logner supported here.
+># This code is no longer supported here.
 The Describo project is now at <https://github.com/describo> or try [Crate-O](https://github.com/Arkisto-Platform/crate-o)

 This is the source code for the describo-online application.